Noxie717/alx-system_engineering-devops/0x00-shell_basics/README.md

-Absolute pathname of the working directory
+Display content list of the current working directory